What's a group trip?

 The mountain areas we visit on our volcano climbing trip are stunning.
 Once acclimatised to the high altitudes we climb three of Ecuador’s biggest and most beautiful volcanoes: Cayambe, Cotopaxi and Chimborazo.

-We have picked the best accommodation in each place that provide good access to the mountains.
+We have picked the best accommodation in each place to provide good access to the mountains.
 Cosy haciendas and mountain lodges offer us excellent Ecuadorean food and hospitality throughout the trip.

 Our expert mountaineering guides are qualified and experienced.
 They know the mountains well and will also fill you in on the history and culture of this fascinating Andean country.
 This will help you make the most of your Ecuador trekking and volcano climbing trip.